omarreis/LangTool/README.md

 # LangTool
-This app offers some features not found in the original TLang editor.
+This app offers some features not found in the original TLang IDE editor.

 LangTool is a Firemonkey app (multiplatform).
 Tested on Windows 10.
 Compiled with Delphi 10.3.3

-LangTool  features :
+## LangTool  features :
 * Edit all languages in the same grid (uses a TStringGrid)
 * Copy original texts to clipboard (to use with Google translate)
 * Paste list of strings from clipboard (to imput Google translate results)